lixianphys/MRImaster/README.md

 This 4D image dataset contains brain MR images together with segmentation masks.
 All images and masks are provided in `.nii.gz` format with 4 channels (FLAIR,T1w, t1gd and T2w) per image.
 Masks are categorical with four classes: background, edema, non-enhancing tumor and enhancing tumour.

-**Kaggle dataset - brain-tumor-classification-mri (cnn model)** [This brain-tumor-classification-mri dataset]("https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri") contain Training and Testing folders.
+**Kaggle dataset - brain-tumor-classification-mri (cnn model)** [This brain-tumor-classification-mri dataset]("https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri") contains Training and Testing folders.
 Each folder has four subfolders, which contain MRIs of respective tumor classes (Glioma, Meningioma, Pituitary and No Tumor).

 ### Data Preprocessing
 It is rather straightforward to download medium-sized, well-structured Kaggle dataset by using `src.preprocess.kaggledata.KaggleDataPipe`.
 While dealing with a large volume of `nii.gz` or `nii` files (a single file can exceed 100 Mb), it is worth considering about reducing the loading time during each epoch of training.
 For this consideration, please have a look at the design of `src.preprocess.nifti.LazyLoadingNiftiDataset` about caching and reloading.
 Differently, for evaluation and inference, this caching mechanism will slow down the process, we simply turn to a normal loading process encapsulated in `src.preprocess.nifti.NormalLoadingNiftiDataset`.